What are the white lines on the streets in winter?

 Why do some streets have less snow and ice when plowing is done?

 There are a number of factors which impact how clear a street will be including; when during the operation it is plowed, the amount of traffic on the road before and after plowing, the pavement temperatures and type of pavement surface.
 While we try to provide consistent service some residential streets will be clearer than others.
-We assign Route Monitors during Operations to ensure all streets are safe and passable and arterial streets are cleared to bare pavement.

 How long does it take to plow the City of Milwaukee?